indigotech/kudos-bot/README.md

 > "**Kudos** **Connor Treacy** for providing clear installation instructions."

-The bot should like the post, then follow up with a comment message mentioning the sender, recipient, and recipient's manager summarising recent 'kudos' stats.
+The bot should like the post, then follow up with a comment message mentioning the sender and the recipient, summarising recent 'kudos' stats.

 ## Summary Report